Expected changes with Dropbox on File Provider

 Some types of files may not be synced while an application is actively editing them.

-• On macOS 13, these files will be clearly identified in the View sync issues window on the Dropbox desktop app.
+• On macOS 13 and later, these files will be clearly identified in the View sync issues window on the Dropbox desktop app.

 • To resume syncing, close the applications that are actively editing these files.